davidcrone/xafty/README.md

 ```

 This is already a major improvement.
 It’s cleaner, testable, reusable,
 and much easier to understand due to its modular structure.
-However,
-this function-based approach still does not address every issue and runs
-into structural problems as your pipeline and team grow:
+While this
+approach modularizes the logic, it still needs to be assembled manually:

 - **Implicit dependency chains:** Each function still relies on being
   called in the correct order.
 Dependencies remain implicit in the code